 If $\mathtt{X}_1$ and $\mathtt{X}_2$ are $R$-semisimple via $E$, then it follows that

-We say that $\mathtt{X}_1$ is \emph{Steinmann $R$-equivalent} to $\mathtt{X}_2$ if there exists a finite sequence of consecutively Steinmann $R$-adjacent shards which starts with $\mathtt{X}_1$ and terminates with $\mathtt{X}_2$.
+We say that $\mathtt{X}_1$ is \emph{Steinmann $R$-equivalent} to $\mathtt{X}_2$ if there exists a finite sequence of consecutively Steinmann $R$-adjacent adjoint faces which starts with $\mathtt{X}_1$ and terminates with $\mathtt{X}_2$.
 For Steinmann $P$-adjacency and Steinmann $P$-equivalence, we just say \emph{Steinmann adjacent} and \emph{Steinmann equivalent} respectively.

 In the following proof, see \cite[Section 2.1.7]{aguiar2017topics} for the notion of walls in hyperplane arrangements.